Cremation Temple Pashupatinath

 The Pashupatinath Temple is a famous, sacred Hindu temple dedicated to Pashupatinath on the banks of the Bagmati River 5 kilometres north-east of Kathmandu Valley in the eastern part of Kathmandu, the capital of Nepal.

 This temple is considered one of the sacred temples of Hindu faith and serves as the seat of the national deity, Lord Pashupatinath.
-This temple complex is on UNESCO World Heritage Sites’s list Since 1979.
+This temple complex is on the UNESCO World Heritage list Since 1979.
 This “extensive Hindu temple precinct” is a “sprawling collection of temples, ashrams, images and inscriptions raised over the centuries along the banks of the sacred Bagmati river”.

-People arrive here to find shelter for the last several weeks of their lives, to meet death, be cremated on the banks of the river and travel their last journey with the waters of the sacred river Bagmati, which later meets the holy river Ganges.
+People arrive here to find shelter for the last several weeks of their lives, to meet death, be cremated on the banks of the river and travel their last journey with the waters of the sacred river Bagmati, which later meets the holy river the Ganges.
 Hinduists from every corner of Nepal and India are arriving here to die.

 It is believed that those who die in Pashupatinath Temple are reborn as a human, regardless of any misconduct that could worsen their karma.
 The exact day of their death is predicted by astrologers of the temple.
-It is a temple with special atmosphere of death; death is present in almost every ritual and every corner of it.
+It is a temple with a special atmosphere of death; death is present in almost every ritual and every corner of it.

 The main temple of Pashupatinath is a building with a bunk roof and a golden spire.
 It is located on the Western bank of Bagmati and is considered a masterpiece of Hindu architecture.
 It is a cubic construction with four main doors, all covered with silver sheets.